Do you wake up sore, achy, or groggy?

 Learn more about how to manage your condition.

+In addition to mental peace, there are ways to help your body get properly soothed and that includes light exercises.
 But, first it is important to start slowly.
 WebMD emphasizes the need to start with something small and increase activity gradually over time.
 Use your body as your guide.

 Some exercises that can be helpful